 Bio (Mary Bernard)

-Bernard holds a PhD (Sociology) from York University (1998) where she wrote her dissertation, “New Forms of Coherence: The Theory and Facilitation of Organizational Change from the Perspective of the Eric Trist and Ilya Prigogine Schools of Thought.”
-Bernard also holds a Master in Environmental Studies from York University (1980) with social policy and planning for human services as her area of concentration.
-Her major paper was titled “The Effects of Doctors Opting Out of the Ontario Health Insurance Plan on Ontario's Elderly.”
-Bernard has a Bachelor of Arts in English and Sociology from the University of New Brunswick (1977).
+I hold a PhD (Sociology) from York University (1998).
+My dissertation was interdisciplinary in nature crossing the social sciences and natural sciences -- New Forms of Coherence: The Theory and Facilitation of Organizational Change from the Perspective of the Eric Trist and Ilya Prigogine Schools of Thought.
+I hold a Master in Environmental Studies (MES) from York University (1980) with a specialization in social policy and planning for human services.
+My major paper entitled The Effects of Doctors Opting Out of the Ontario Health Insurance Plan on Ontario's Elderly was sponsored by the Ontario Social Development Council.
+My Bachelor of Arts in English and Sociology from the University of New Brunswick (1977).

 Dale, A., Clifton-Ross, J., Jost, F., Leighton, H., Hodson, J., and Bernard, M. (pending).
 Biodiversity and Climate Change Research: Harnessing the Power of Art, Science and Social Media.
 Journal of Community Engagement and Scholarship, Special Edition, 2019.

 Hodson, J., Doc, P., Leighton, H., Dale, A., Bernard, M.& Clifton, J. (2019).
 Understanding research curation: Methodology and insights.
 2019.

 Doc., P., Hodson, J., Leighton, H., Dale, A., Clifton, J., Newell, R., & Bernard, M. (2019).
 An investigation into the use of different online media channels for research dissemination.
 2019